SAIFALI369/cashiea/README.md

 - **Secrets** — env-only, per environment: two `VITE_` vars for the frontend (Vercel project envs), function secrets via `supabase secrets set` in the deploy workflow, service-role key never leaves Supabase.

-> If login shows "We couldn't reach the sign-in service", check that Vercel's
-> `VITE_SUPABASE_URL` is `https://prwvaetatdidsugczluv.supabase.co`, not the old
-> `https://oxlwbxkifyrhggrsaoin.supabase.co` project (that ref no longer resolves,
-> so auth fails even when the user's connection is fine).

 ---

 Built for Indian retail.
 GST-aware, WhatsApp-native, offline-ready.